Car leaves giant hole after crashing into brick garage wall in Peterborough

 Structural engineer called to ensure safety of buildings

-A car has caused severe damage to a block of garages after crashing into a brick wall.
+A car has caused severe damage to a block of garages after the driver crashed into a brick wall.

 The crash happened at the junction of Hartwell Way and Edgcote Close in Westwood, Peterborough on Thursday (January 19).